Particular/docs.particular.net/transports/msmq/delayed-delivery_content_msmqtransport_[1.2,2.0).partial.md

 A delayed message store implements the `IDelayedMessageStore` interface.
 Delayed message delivery has two parts:

-### Storing of delayed messages
+- Storing of delayed messages via the `Store` method

-A delayed message is stored using the `Store` method.
+- Polling and dispatching of the delayed messages

 ### Polling and dispatching of delayed messages